giuliodondi/kOS-Shuttle_OPS1/README.md

 ## Take care of the following things while building the Shuttle Stack in the VAB:
 - The root part must be the Space Shuttle Orbiter part you find in my fork of Space Shuttle System
 - All RCS modules on the orbiter and OMS pods must be enabled before launch
+- Open the umbilical doors or the program will actuate them incorrectly
 - Use the RealFuels GUI to select the appropriate version of SSME (refer to [this Wikipedia table](https://en.wikipedia.org/wiki/RS-25#/media/File:SSME_Flight_History.png)). **You must select the same version for all three SSMEs.**
 - **Check that the elevons, body flap and rudder are set as required by the Entry script README**
 - The ET must be a child part of some orbiter part (for the Space Shuttle System mod it's attached to the cargo bay by default)